 Check the firm standards, review process, and proof posture before deciding.

-Open the next route that best matches this failure to protect: jail violence is not "part of the punishment" case.
+Open the next resource that best matches this failure to protect: jail violence is not "part of the punishment" case.